 Methods

 The NHS BCSP in England is run by five regional hubs.
-Each hub is responsible for invitation, testing and recall for further investigation following a positive test.
+Each hub is responsible for invitation, testing, and recall for further investigation following a positive test.
 The basic timeline for a screening episode is as follows:

 Week 0: first, an invitation letter is sent making the offer of screening, giving notification that an FOBt kit will arrive in around a week’s time, and enclosing information on the pros and cons of FOBt screening.